Jimsy2/Shell-Intro/Shell_Intro.md

 Now you know that `chmod` is the command you were looking for.
 Typing `man chmod` will show you the chmod command's manual page!

+### 2.3 Info Pages ###

+Some programs, particularly those released by the Free Software Foundation, use info pages as their main source of online documentation.
+Info pages are similar to man page, but instead of being displayed on one long scrolling screen, they are presented in shorter segments with links to other pieces of information.
+Info pages are accessed with the `info` command, or on some Linux distributions, `pinfo` (a nicer info browser).
+    For example:
+        ` info df`        Loads the “df” info page.